 Working in conjunction with the Midshore Riverkeepers Conservancy, the second grade spends their year focusing on sustainability and the importance of the three R’s (Reduce, Reuse, Recycle).
 Second graders also get their hands dirty cleaning up litter from local wetlands as part of Project Clean Stream.

-Third grade continues its relationship with the Neighborhood Service Center, making bagged lunches for the center twice per month.
+Third grade continues its relationship with the Neighborhood Service Center, conducting a blanket drive and making bagged lunches for the center twice per month.
 The students decorate bags, organize food, assemble meals, and make deliveries to the center.
+Third grade also does a twice-yearly used book drive for Department of Social Services.

 Upper School students participate in HOHO projects by advisory.
 Advisories are groups of eight to ten students, with a teacher advisor.
 Fifth graders are in fifth-grade-only advisories, while sixth through eighth graders are mixed.